Frederick Gutekunst: Early life and education

 Gutekunst was born in 1831.
 His father was a cabinetmaker and the family name Gutekunst means "good art" in German.
 Most sources list Gutekunst's place of birth as Philadelphia.
 However, his obituary in the Photographic Journal of America lists Gutekunst's birthplace as Germany.

 His father wanted young Frederick to become a lawyer and sent him to study law for six years under Joseph Simon Cohen, prothonotary to the Supreme Court of Pennsylvania.
 Gutekunst found the study of law "dry and uninteresting" and instead became interested in the emerging photographic technique of the daguerreotype.
 He was a frequent visitor to Marcus Aurelius Root's gallery and learned the craft of daguerreotype from photography pioneer Robert Cornelius.
-Gutekunst displayed an aptitude for chemistry and progressed the technique to convert a dagurerreotype image unto a printable electrotype plate.
+Gutekunst displayed an aptitude for chemistry and progressed the technique to convert a daguerreotype image unto a printable electrotype plate.

 Frederick's father noticed his son's interest in chemistry and found an internship for him with a pharmacist, Frederick Klett.
 Gutekunst undertook a four-year apprenticeship with Klett and graduated from the Philadelphia College of Pharmacy in 1853.